hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 running on top of `int0`.
 On `Node 3`, there is only one device: `int0` connects the node to the site.

-The IPv4 addresses relevant for device and routing configration in Site 1 are summarized in the following table:
+The IPv4 addresses relevant for the configuration of the network devices and the routing in `Site 1` are summarized in the following table:

 | Entity          | Device  | IPv4 Address |
 |-----------------|---------|--------------|